defnorep/punksim/README.md

   1. Systems are provided with all entities with all of their components.
   2. Systems are provided with entities that satisfy their required components.
   3. Benchmark and improve performance with aspects/archetypes and cache locality optimization.

+We definitely need some querying ergonomics.
+The Array.prototype soup is intense.